paladin-t/begui/README.md

 ## 1. Principles

-beGUI implements a [retained mode](https://en.wikipedia.org/wiki/Retained_mode) GUI system, it separates behaviour and appearance into widget classes and theme config.
+beGUI implements a [retained mode](https://en.wikipedia.org/wiki/Retained_mode) GUI system, it separates behaviour and appearance into widget classes and theme preference.
 Widgets are organized in tree hierarchies, each widget can have none or one parent, and none or multiple children.
 There are two phases of the lib, first to construct the hierarchy, second to update it.
-It enumerates from root widget to it's descendents during update, beGUI will handle internal states like visibility, click event, etc. then draw it properly with the theme config during this procedure.
+It enumerates from root widget to it's descendents during update, beGUI will handle internal states like visibility, click event, etc. then draw it properly with the theme preference during this procedure.

 Most of the member functions return the widget object itself, it makes it easier to write internal DSL to construct full hierarchy in a tree style code.